arthurfaby/ft_irc/README.md

 | signal | `sighandler_t signal(int signum, sighandler_t handler);` |
 | socket | `int socket(int domain, int type, int protocol);` |

+**accept**
-accept : extract request on aueue of *sockfd*, creates a new connected socket and returns a new fd referring to that socket. *sockfd* is unaffected by this call.
+> extract request on aueue of *sockfd*, creates a new connected socket and returns a new fd referring to that socket. *sockfd* is unaffected by this call.

 ### Sockets